 - a) A coach may request information on the D score and/or E Score of his/her own athlete.
-This request can be made verbally to the D1 Judge following the end of a rotation, a session or a competition provided that the judges are available. - b) A coach may also inquire about a change to the technical organization (e.g. order of passage, warm-up procedures, etc.) with the D1 Judge or the Competition Head Judge.
+This request can be made verbally to the D1 Judge following the end of a rotation, a session or a competition provided that the judges are available. - b) A coach may also inquire about a change to the technical organization (e.g. order of passage, warmup procedures, etc.) with the D1 Judge or the Competition Head Judge.
 Any dissatisfaction must be voiced IMMEDIATELY and addressed BEFORE the changes are carried through otherwise the coach will not have the option to protest or appeal the change later during the competition. - c) The D 1 Judge will give a brief verbal explanation.
 Any further discussion should not be expected and will be at the discretion of the D1 Judge.
 Response to an inquiry must not in any way delay the competition.
 Coaches should not expect justifications to cover every 0.10 p. deduction.
 In general, there will be no adjustment of score as a result of an inquiry. - d) Improper conduct including language or body language will not be tolerated.
 In case of improper conduct by a judge, the coach will notify the Canadian Head Judge who will address the matter. - e) Occasionally, an inquiry can be made in writing by a coach about an athlete or a coach of another club/team to the Canadian Head Judge.
 The inquiry can only be on the presumption that the rules were not applied or were applied incorrectly.
 The inquiry must be made within the same deadlines as a protest.
 The inquiries will be recorded by the Canadian Head Judge for 24 months.
-The abuse of this procedure will lead to sanctions.
+The abuse of this procedure will lead to sanctions. - f) Coaches should be familiar with the FIG Code of Points rules related to inquiries for international competition participation.
+Canadian Rules are further outlined under Section 4 of the Women's Program Manual.